Leopard-2019/PREDICTING-PGA-TOUR-PLAYER-S-CHANCE-TO-WIN-A-PGA-TOUR-TOURNAMENT/README.md

 [Jupiter Notebook used]()

-<strong>Note:</strong>The dataset before doing the data splitting is located in the 'Data_beforedoingsplitting' folder.
+<strong>Note:</strong>The dataset before doing the data splitting is located in the folder: 'Data_beforedoingsplitting'.

 <h2>Data Understanding</h2>